renett-t/JavaLearn/README.md

 # Java &
-just a repository where i compile all my small projects and homework tasks  List of projects with dates:
+just a repository where i compile all my small projects and homework taskы

+List of projects with dates:

 ![KCCJ](Images/pictureForREADME.png)